gazebosim/gz-sim/Migration.md

       * `GZ_<PROJECT>_<VISIBLE/HIDDEN>`
       * CMake `-config` files
       * Paths that depend on the project name

+  * The `Scene3D` plugin has been removed and replaced with `gz-gui`'s `MinimalScene` plugin.
+See this same document for the instructions to replace it when it was deprecated 5.x to 6.x.

 * Python library `ignition` namespaces should be replaced with `gz`.

 ## Gazebo Sim 6.1 to 6.2